-1. Introduction to Microeconomics Katz and Rosen, Chapter 1 2.
-Consumer Theory (preferences, utility maximization, demand curves, price changes and consumer welfare) Katz and Rosen, Chapters 2, 3, 4, 5 (a have enough time) 3.
-Producer Theory (profit maximization, production functions, costs in the short and long run) Katz and Rosen, Chapters 7, 8, 9 4.
-The Theory of Perfect Competition Katz and Rosen, Chapters 10, 11 5.
-An Introduction to Imperfectly Competitive Markets (monopoly) Katz and Rosen, Chapter 13 (and part 15 if we have enough time)
+1. Introduction to Microeconomics - Katz and Rosen, Chapter 1 2.
+Consumer Theory (preferences, utility maximization, demand curves, price changes and consumer welfare) - Katz and Rosen, Chapters 2, 3, 4, 5 (and 6 if we have enough time) 3.
+Producer Theory (profit maximization, production functions, costs in the short and long run) - Katz and Rosen, Chapters 7, 8, 9 4.
+The Theory of Perfect Competition - Katz and Rosen, Chapters 10, 11 5.
+An Introduction to Imperfectly Competitive Markets (monopoly) - Katz and Rosen, Chapter 13 ( and part of chapter 15 if we have enough time)